-Our sales of Nabi-HB are directly related to patient treatment protocols and the number of liver transplants performed in HBV- positive patients.
+Our sales of Nabi-HB are directly related to patient treatment protocols and the number of liver transplants performed in patients who are positive for hepatitus B virus, or HBV.

 Our sales of Nabi-HB are primarily for the care of HBV-positive liver transplant patients at the time of and for a period following liver transplant.
 The number of liver transplants that occurs depends on the number of livers available for transplant.
 The number of livers used for HBV-positive liver transplant candidates as well as the dosing of Nabi-HB may vary from time to time based on the following factors